-Indices (MRV and SF) were reexamined and assessed to evaluate the therapeutic impact before and following oral iron treatment (Table 4).
+MRV and SF were re-assessed to evaluate the effect of oral iron treatment (Table 4).
 Following therapy, both MRV and SF levels exhibited a notable rise in all 49 pregnant women diagnosed with iron insufficiency.
 Moreover, a statistically significant difference was observed between the pre-treatment and post-treatment values (p < 0.001).